 Hello Friends, In this blog post I am going to let you know about the SMTP server, What is the SMTP server and how do they work in the network with email?

 What is the SMTP protocol and how does it work?

 SMTP stands for the simple mail transfer protocol.
 SMTP is one of the most common uses of networks is electronic mail, the ability to send a message or file to a specific user at a local or remote site.

 Typically, you send a message by specifying the email address of the recipient.
-The usual address format is name@host-text-address.
-The message is buffered at the destination site and is accessible only by the intended user.
+The usual address format is [email protected] The message is buffered at the destination site and is accessible only by the intended user.

 In addition to the message formats, the TCP/IP protocol suite specifies a standard for the exchange of mail between machines.
 That is, the standard specifies the exact format of messages a client on the machine uses to transfer mail to a server on another.